Committee of Union and Progress: Young Turk Revolution

+Despite the period of post-revolutionary euphoria felt throughout the empire, what constitutionalism and reform meant for each group meant different things, and pessimism would soon set in with unfulfilled expectations.
+Many non-Turkish CUP members would also soon renounce their membership, as ethnic nationalist organisations which were once allies would cut ties.
 Much to the committee's dismay, the instability during the revolution resulted in more territorial loses for the Empire, which would not be reversed due to the European powers refusing to uphold the status quo set by the Treaty of Berlin.
 Austria-Hungary annexed Bosnia, Crete announced a union with Greece, and Bulgaria declared independence.
-As a result, the CUP organized a boycott against Austro-Hungarian made goods.
+As a result, the CUP organised a boycott against Austro-Hungarian made goods.

 Second Constitutional Era (1908–1913)

 The CUP succeeded in reestablishing democracy and constitutionalism in the Ottoman Empire but chose not to overthrow Abdul Hamid choosing instead to monitor situation from the sidelines.
-This was because most of its members were younger and held little to no skill in statecraft, while the organization itself held little power outside of Rumelia.
+This was because most of its members were mostly junior officers and bureaucrats and held little to no skill in statecraft, while the organisation itself held little power outside of Rumelia.
 Besides, only a small fraction of the army's lower ranking officer corps were loyal to the committee, and total membership numbered around approximately 2,250.
-The CUP decided to continue its clandestine nature by keeping its membership secret but sent to Constantinople a delegation of seven high-ranking Unionists known as the Committee of Seven, including Talât, Ahmet Cemal, and Mehmed Cavid to monitor the government.
-After the revolution, power was informally shared between the palace (Abdul Hamid), the Sublime Porte, and the CUP, whose Central Committee was still based in Salonica, and now represented a powerful deep state faction.
+The CUP decided to continue its clandestine nature by keeping its membership secret but sent to Constantinople a delegation of seven high-ranking Unionists known as the Committee of Seven, including Talât, Cemal, and Cavid to monitor the government.
+After the revolution, power was informally shared between the palace (Abdul Hamid), the liberated Sublime Porte, and the CUP, whose Central Committee was still based in Salonica, and now represented a powerful deep state faction.
 The CUP's continued reliance on komitecilik quickly earned ire from genuine democrats and prompted accusations of authoritarianism.

 An early victory of the CUP over Abdul Hamid happened on 1 August, when Abdul Hamid was forced to assign ministries according to the Central Committee's will.
 Four days later, the CUP told the government that the current Grand Vizier (at this point a de jure prime ministerial title) Mehmed Said Pasha was unacceptable to them, and had Kâmil Pasha appointed Grand Vizier.
 Kâmil later proved to be too independent for the CUP.
 Facing a vote of no confidence, he was forced to resign.
 He was replaced by Hüseyin Hilmi Pasha who was more partial towards the committee.